UrsSchmidt/aquila/README.md

     # code
 )
 ```
-There can be 0..n elif (short for else if) parts and if not needed, the else part can be omitted.
+There can be 0..n `elif` (short for else if) parts and if not needed, the `else` part can be omitted.

 ### Switch statements

-Switch statements are written like this:
+`switch` statements are written like this:
 ```
 switch expression:
 case expression (